-Playlists are at the core of your digital signage.
+Playlists are at the core of your Play Digital Signage content.
 Each playlist consists of one or more slides, and you can also put playlists in playlists to create different zones.

 - Aspect ratio (AR) – is the ratio of the display’s width and height, typically displays are in 16:9 AR, with some monitors in 16:10.
 If you want to use display in portrait, you should also create a playlist in portrait aspect ratio 9:16.
 You can also enter custom aspect ratio if you have a screen (LED display for an example) in non-standard resolution.
 Our software is resolution agnostic, that means the playlist is scaled as much as possible without skewing the images, be that 720p, 1080p (fullHD) or 4K resolution.

 - Layout – You can choose between several pre-made zone configurations.
 If the configuration you want is not available, see our tutorial on how to create custom zones.